hhaidar/flow/README.md

 module.exports = Provider;
 ```

+## Task files

-Services do not actually ran on their own.
+Services do not actually run on their own.
 You'll need to create a task file in `/tasks` that calls the service and passes it whatever options it needs (interval, api key, etc..)

 Here's what a task file looks like: